-Turkey arrests dozens, including members of pro-Kurdish party, in connection with deadly 2014 protests
+Turkey orders dozens arrested, including members of pro-Kurdish party, in deadly 2014 protests

 The prosecutor’s statement Friday said the arrests were being ordered “regarding the calls for protests” at the time by the Kurdistan Workers’ Party, or PKK, a banned militant group in Turkey, as well as the People’s Democratic Party, or HDP, the pro-Kurdish opposition party, which is legal.
 Turkish authorities have accused the HDP of supporting violent acts by the insurgent PKK, a charge the party denies.

 The prosecutor’s statement did not explain why six years have passed between the alleged crimes and the arrest warrants.
 The government has pursued a crackdown on the HDP, which promotes greater cultural rights and autonomy for Turkey’s Kurds.
-Dozens of elected mayors from the HDP have been removed from their offices over the last few years and replaced with government-appointed trustees.
+Dozens of elected mayors from the HDP have been removed from their offices over the past few years and replaced with government-appointed trustees.

 Those detained Friday included Ayhan Bilgen, a prominent mayor from Kars in eastern Turkey and one of the few HDP mayors who has managed to retain his position during the purge.
 At least two of the party’s former members of parliament were also arrested, according to local media reports.

-In an interview with The Washington Post in June, Bilgen said he and other remaining HDP mayors were facing intensifying pressure from the authorities and government-friendly media outlets and that they expected to be arrested at any moment.
+In an interview with The Washington Post in June, Bilgen said he and other remaining HDP mayors were facing intensifying pressure from authorities and government-friendly media outlets and that they expected to be arrested at any moment.

 “We joke with another, wondering whose turn is next,” he said.

-Footage of his arrest on Friday, posted on Twitter, showed Bilgen being led by officers to the back of a blue armored vehicle, as a small group of onlookers shouted, “Mayor Ayhan, we are proud of you.”
+Footage of his arrest Friday, posted on Twitter, showed Bilgen being led by officers to the back of a blue armored vehicle as a small group of onlookers shouted, “Mayor Ayhan, we are proud of you.”

 Gursel Tekin, a lawmaker affiliated with the Republican People’s Party, or CHP, called the arrest orders “political” in a message posted on Twitter.
 “Trying to criminalize the HDP and the democratic political space is a great disservice to Turkey,” he added.